aimicrocot/microcot-preset/README.md

 — Gemini and Claude sometimes ignore any custom think, reroll.
 Or add your thinker tag to the prefix; for my preset it's think.
 The prefix is the "Start response with…" field. think output that appears in responses should be cut via regex on think (included with the preset)

 — You can use just the Anti-censor below module or Empty prefill.
-But for more intense games, you can use the Anti-censor below + Empty prefill + Microcot module, and also check the box for Prefill for continuation + Merge system messages in the preset settings.
+But for more intense games, you can use the Anti-censor below + Empty prefill + Microcot module, and also check the box for Continue prefill + Squash system messages in the preset settings.
 In the most complex cases, you can also add the Anti-censor thinker.
 Reroll if it continues to be censored (thanks to @Boringdommer for additional ideas on censorship in preset settings, thanks for prompts: https://rarestmeow.neocities.org/)

 ---